Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 One of the things that has a high probably of unintended friendly fire is, _tail-latency_.
 Latency can be defined as the time it takes for something to respond to an action or event.
-Such as the time it takes for chemical reactions to take place, or how long it takes for a website to respond when a button is clicked.
+Such as the time it takes for chemical reactions to take place, the length in time it takes a double-clutch to register a change of gears,or how long it takes for a website to respond when a button is clicked.
 Tail-latency is the classification of the reactions that took longest to occur.
 The far end of the bell-curve of response times.

-Lets say that we are have developed an application that provides users will silly cat pictures.
+Let us say that we are have developed an application that provides users will silly cat pictures.
 It normally takes the application 100 milliseconds(ms) to load a single image an amusing kitty photo.
 Each page consists of an average aggregation of ten photos.
-It is know that the is a 10% chance of having an image take 1000ms or 1 second to load.
+It is known that the is a 10% chance of having an image take 1000ms or 1 second to load.
-Meaning that a complete page has a high probability of taking one second to load up.
+Meaning that a complete page has a high probability of taking one second to completely load up.
 This one second lag is what we would call our tail-latency.
 Sure it normally takes 100ms to run, but it is the 1 second that really matters.